 Each version of the Blazer comes in a selection really lively colors and really cool graphics, with the Globe logo and art engraved in the deck bottom (as well as in the grip tape, as mentioned earlier).

 Some models have the deck beautifully contoured with a colorful plastic strip which also acts as a protection for the deck’s outline.

-The Elmo model comes with smaller 59mm (78A) wheels.
+The Elmo model (on the left) comes with smaller 59mm (78A) wheels.